top of page

 Lumbar Spine Assessment

-The patient demonstrated full range of motion in lumbar spine flexion, extension, and lateral flexion.
+She demonstrated limited range of motion into lumbar spine flexion, but extension, and side flexion was full.
 There was no pain upon applying overpressure.
-However, due to the reported numbness in his right foot, a neurological assessment was conducted, confirming intact myotomes, dermatomes, and reflexes for L1 through S1.
+However, due to the reported numbness in her right foot, a neurological assessment was conducted, confirming intact myotomes, dermatomes, and reflexes for L1 through S1.

 Muscle Strength and Flexibility Tests